MY WORST ENEMY IS ME

 Throughout the history of man, there have been efforts made to understand this aspect of man; and there are a number of theories formed that attempt to explain why we are in the helpless condition that we are in.
 Some examples are:

 - The Doctrine of Total Depravity.
-This is a theological doctrine derived from the Augustinian concept of original sin where it is believed that every person born in the world is enslaved to the service of sin as a result of their fallen nature and, apart from the efficacious or prevenient grace of God, is utterly unable to choose to follow God, refrain from evil, or accept the gift of salvation as it is offered.
+This is a theological doctrine derived from the Augustinian concept of original sin where it is believed that every person born into the world is enslaved to the service of sin as a result of their fallen nature.
+And, apart from the efficacious or prevenient grace of God, he is utterly unable to choose to follow God, refrain from evil, or accept the gift of salvation as it is offered.

 - Dr. J. P. Moreland’s “empty self” syndrome.
-This theory says, man has a set of values, motives, and habits of thought, feelings, and behaviors that pervert and eliminates the life of the mind and make maturation in the way of Christ extremely difficult.
+This theory says that man has a set of values, motives, habits of thought, feelings, and behaviors that pervert and eliminates the life of the mind and make maturation in the way of Christ extremely difficult.
 He gives seven traits that undermine intellectual growth and spiritual development.

 - In the psychological dimension is the Freudian theory of human nature.
 This says: “The human is ‘nothing but’ a being driven by instinct or, more precisely, by the conflicting claims of id and superego finding an uneasy truce in the ego.”

 - The Apostle Paul identified the problem as a struggle between the flesh and the spirit due to inherited sin — they are at odds with each other.
 Every time he tried to obey the law of the spirit, and in spite of the fact that he knew “in his flesh nothing good dwells”, something within in him caused him to do that which is sin (Rom.
 7:14-25).